-Paul Bellardo is an American ceramic sculptor in a Modernist style.
+Paul Bellardo was an American ceramic sculptor in a Modernist style.
 He was born in Hartford, Connecticut, and took his first ceramics class in 1945 while serving in the army in New Orleans.
 He eventually graduated from the School of the Museum of Fine Arts in Boston and taught there for 10 years.
 He received a travel scholarship from the Louis Comfort Tiffany Foundation.
 His first solo show in 1965 at the DeCordova Museum of Fine Arts in Provincetown, Massachusetts, resulted in the sale of 18 pieces to Walter P. Chrysler for the permanent collection of the Chrysler Museum of Art in Norfolk, Virginia.
 He also has exhibited at the Philadelphia Art Alliance, Boston Museum of Fine Arts, the George Walter Vincent Smith Museum, and the Syracuse Museum of Fine Arts, and has works in numerous museum collections, including the New Orleans Museum of Art.
 Bellardo also sold his work out of his galleries of contemporary art and crafts in Provincetown and New York City.
 He retired to California.

 “Paul Bellardo, Artist.”
-Paul Bellardo. http://www.paulbellardo.com (8 December 2016).
+Paul Bellardo. http://www.paulbellardo.com (4 April 2019).